fmaussion/climate_risks/_sources/ready/02-install-jupyter.md

 ## Prerequisites

-I'll assume that the [python installation instructions](01-installation) have worked for you (or that you are using a university workstation), and that you:
+We assume that the [python installation instructions](01-installation) have worked for you (or that you are using a university workstation), and that you:

-- are able to start **one of** anaconda or miniforge prompt (depending on wether you are using anaconda or miniforge)
+- are able to start **one of** anaconda or miniforge prompt (depending on whether you are using anaconda or miniforge)
 - can type **one of** `mamba list` or `conda list` successfully
 - can type `python` and open a python interpreter.